BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 4. SAS_include_proc_Lua.sas

 This SAS programm contains a Lua script.
 This Lua script collects the macro variables as needed for Lua replacement.

+5. SAS_data_flows.lua

+This programm collects data from a SAS programm to show the data flows, i.e. input and output tables